 You are always aching

 Do you feel like your DOMS will never end?
-If you re-train muscles before they are fully repaired they will never have the time to repair and grow stronger.
-It’s normal to experience DOMS-delayed onset muscle soreness for some time after a good workout but any more than 48 hours is a sign your body is struggling to recover and you probably need a rest, a deloading week is often added into training programmes to allow recovery and recuperation before returning to regular training frequency.
+If you re-train muscles before they are fully repaired, they will never have the time to recover and grow stronger.
+It’s normal to experience DOMS (delayed onset muscle soreness) for some time after a good workout, but any more than 72 hours is a sign your body is struggling to recover and you probably need a rest.
+A deloading week is often added into training programmes to allow recovery and recuperation before returning to regular training frequency.

 Consistent training places your body in a constant state of repair and your immune system can suffer the consequences.
 An increase in illness frequency suggests that your body is in need of recovery.